metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 	Thus in theory, \_cwp\_work\_0 will be the same as "\_cwp\_work\_top: \_cwp\_part\_(N-1): ...: \_cwp\_part\_0" (punctuation excepted), but may differ in more complex situations where there is not an exact hierarchy of text as the work levels are traversed.
 (See below for the "\_X0" series which attempts to address any such inconsistencies)
 - \_cwp\_part\_levels : The number of work levels attached to THIS TRACK.
 Should be equal to N = max(n) referred to above.
 - \_cwp\_work\_part\_levels : The maximum number of levels for ANY TRACK in the album which has the same top work as this track.
-- \_cwp\_single\_work\_album : A flag = 1 if there is only one top work in this album, else = 0.
+- \_cwp\_single\_work\_album : A flag = 1 if there is only one top work in this album, else = 0.?
 - \_cwp\_work : the level selected by the plugin to be the source of the single-level work name if "Use only metadata from canonical works" is selected (usually the top level, but one lower in the case of a single work album).
 - \_cwp\_groupheading : the level selected by the plugin to be the source of the multi-level work name if "Use only metadata from canonical works" is selected.
 - \_cwp\_part : The movement name derived from the MB work names (generally = \_cwp\_part\_0) and used as the source for the movement name used for "Tags for Movement - including embedded movt/part numbers".
 - \_cwp\_inter\_work : Intermediate works between \_cwp\_part and \_cwp\_work (if any).

 If there is more than one work any level, then \_cwp\_work\_n and \_cwp\_workid\_n will have multiple entries.
 Another common situation is that a "bottom level" work is spread across more than one track.
 Rather than artificially split the work into sub-parts, this is often shown in MusicBrainz as a track being a "partial recording of" a work.
-The plugin deals with this by creating a notional lowest-level with the suffix " (part)" appended to the work it is a partial recording of.
+The plugin deals with this by creating a notional lowest-level with the suffix " (part)" (or other text as defined in the works and parts options tab) appended to the work it is a partial recording of.
 In order that this notional part can be separately identified from the full work, the musicbrainz\_recordingid is used as the identifier rather than the workid.
 If there is more than one "parent" work of a lower level work, multi-valued tags are generated.

 - \_cwp\_X0\_part\_0 : A "stripped" version of \_cwp\_work\_0 (see above), where elements of \_cwp\_work\_0 which repeat within level 1 have been stripped.